Alvionise/dyndn/README.md

 The script accepts `-Configuration`, `-Runtime`, and `-Output` (defaults: `Release`, `win-x64`, `dist`).

+The Debug build lands in `src\DyndDns.TrayApp\bin\Debug\net10.0-windows\`, while Release targets `win-x64` (self-contained, single file) and lands in `src\DyndDns.TrayApp\bin\Release\net10.0-windows\win-x64\`.

 ### Configuration

-Settings and the domain list live next to the executable in the `config` folder.
-The app creates `config/dyndns.json` and `config/dns-list.json` on first run; the tracked templates are `config/dyndns.example.json` and `config/dns-list.example.json`.
-Both live files hold local data and are not committed.
+Settings and the domain lists live next to the executable in the `config` folder.
+On first run the app creates `config/dyndns.json`, `config/dns-list.json` (the classic list) and `config/dns-routes.json` (domain→VPN bindings, initially empty); the DNS monitor creates its database `config/dns.db`.
+The tracked templates are `config/dyndns.example.json` and `config/dns-list.example.json`.
+Live files hold local data and are not committed.

 #### `config/dyndns.json`